brocktopia/notes-at-vuex/README.md

 ## Notes on decomposition

-This branch represents my effort to decompose the notebook view and make the various note views standalone.
+The [decompose](https://github.com/brocktopia/notes-at-vuex/tree/decompose) branch represents my effort to decompose the notebook view and make the various note views standalone.
 This allowed me to pull a lot of logic out of Notebook.vue and move it into note components and now the business logic of my app is better distributed and contextualized.